gramineproject/gramine/Documentation/run-sample-application.rst

 Several applications that demonstrate Gramine usability are available in the :file:`CI-Examples` directory in the repository.
 Each application contains a short README file with instructions how to test it.
-We recommend starting with a simpler, thoroughly documented example of Redis to understand manifest options and Gramine features.
+We recommend starting with a thoroughly documented example of Redis to understand manifest options and Gramine features.

-Additional sample configurations for applications enabled in Gramine are available in a separate repository https://github.com/gramineproject/examples.
+Additional sample configurations for applications enabled in Gramine are available in a separate repository: https://github.com/gramineproject/examples.

 Please note that these sample applications are tested on Ubuntu.
 Most of these applications are also known to run correctly on Fedora/RHEL/AlmaLinux/Rocky